 Descriptions & PackagingCustomers aren’t going to buy from you if they can’t find your products!
-How you categorise and describe your products are two of the most important parts of your Etsy marketing plan, so it’s important to put effort into this from the get go.
+How you categorise and describe your products are two of the most important parts of your Etsy marketing plan, so it’s important to put effort into advertising from the get-go.

-As essential as keywords are for your listing, appearing high in the listings is only half the battle.
+As essential as keywords are if you want to sell on Etsy, appearing high in the listings is only half the battle.
 You’ll also need to write copy that helps create a personal connection between the shopper and your product.

 Here are a few examples that hit the balance between search engine optimisation and emotion perfectly!